ISUgenomics/geospatialworkbook/ExampleGeoWorkflows/GRWG22_JobPerDataFile_R.md

 If you prefer to have a single SLURM submission script iterate over your data inputs, see [this tutorial](https://geospatial.101workbook.org/ExampleGeoWorkflows/GRWG22_ZonalStats_wSLURM_R).

+The instructions below will be mostly the same for both Ceres and Atlas.
+Choose either cluster to work on for the tutorial.
+There is one line you will need to modify in this tutorial and your options depend on which cluster you are currently using.

 *Language:* `R`